 C:\Program Files\Java\jdk8is not an acceptable path.
 Whitespace in paths causes unpredictable errors in Fuse on Apache Karaf at run time.

 - Check the list of Red Hat Fuse Supported Standards to confirm that you are using supported standard software.

 1.2.
 Install Fuse on Apache Karaf

-The system on which you install Fuse must meet the hardware and software requirements described in Section 1.1, “Prerequisites for installing Fuse on Apache Karaf”.
+The system on which you plan to install Fuse meets the hardware and software requirements described in Section 1.1, “Prepare to install Fuse on Apache Karaf”.

 In a browser, go to the Fuse Software Downloads page.

 If you are not already logged in to the Red Hat customer portal, there is a prompt to log in and then the download page appears (your account must be associated with a Red Hat Fuse subscription).

 - In the Fuse Software Downloads page, to the right of Red Hat Fuse 7.11 on Karaf Installer, click Download to obtain a local zip file.